 Control system complexity using quantitative methods.
 Have sufficient knowledge, insight, and experience in scientific research to critically evaluate the results.

-Act from an engineering attitude within a generic and discipline-specific context: result-oriented attitude, attention for planning and technical, economic and societal boundary conditions like sustainability, risk and feasibility assessment of the proposed approach or solution, focus on results and achievement of effective solutions, innovative and transdisciplinary thinking.
+Act from an engineering attitude within a generic and discipline-specific context: result-oriented attitude, attention for planning and technical, economical and societal boundary conditions like sustainability, risk and feasibility assessment of the proposed approach or solution, focus on results and achievement of effective solutions, innovative and interdisciplinary thinking.

-Work using a project-based approach from a generic and disciplinary context: formulate goals, keep a focus on specific objectives and development route, operate as a member of an interdisciplinary and transdisciplinary team, develop leadership, operate in an international or intercultural environment, and report effectively.
+Work using a project-based approach from a generic and disciplinary context: formulate goals, keep the focus on specific objectives and development route, operate as a member of a multidisciplinary and interdisciplinary team, develop leadership, operate in an international or multicultural environment, report effectively.

-Have the economic and business insight to place the contribution to a processor of the solution of a problem in a wider context.
+Have the economic and business insight to place the contribution to a process or the solution of a problem in a wider context.

 Weigh specifications and boundary conditions and transform them into a high-quality system, product or process.
 Extract useful information from incomplete, conflicting or redundant data.

-Communicate and present subject matters in fluent language and graphically to colleagues and laypersons.
+Communicate and present about the discipline in fluent language and graphically to colleagues and laypersons.